 The second type of data used in a GIS is attribute data.
 With GIS software, data views can be associated with the Map View through links to the spatial data.
 For instance, the spatial data might represent a water distribution pipe network and contain information for each pipe when it was installed, last inspected, pipe material (i.e., cast iron, PVC, etc.), pressure rating, roughness coefficient, and so forth.

-The Data Explorer contains two columns: the attribute fields (Field Name ) of the selected GIS entity and the attribute values (Field Value ).
+The Data Explorer contains two columns: the attribute fields (Field Name) of the selected geometric element and the corresponding attribute values (Field Value).

-If the selected entity’s layer is locked, then the attribute fields will be read-only and will appear green.
+If the selected geometric element’s layer is locked, then the attribute fields will be read-only and will appear green.

 Editing Attribute Data

-The following methods can be used for editing the GIS attribute data:
+The following methods can be used to edit the GIS attribute data: